Empress Yang (Song dynasty): As imperial concubine

-In 1195, she married Zhao Kuo, the future Emperor Ningzong, and was named the Lady of Pingle Commandery (平乐郡夫人).
+In 1195, Yang married Zhao Kuo, the future Emperor Ningzong, and was named the Lady of Pingle Commandery (平乐郡夫人).
 She was promoted to the title jieyu (婕妤) in 1197 when her mentor and advocate, Grand Empress Dowager Wu, died at the age of 82.
 Needing a new way to shore up her position, Yang had the palace eunuchs find an official who was willing to be her accomplice in changing her family history, and with his cooperation, she claimed to be the sister of the official Yang Cishan, and assumed his surname.
 After this, she invited him to the palace for a "reunion feast" to celebrate the discovery of her long lost family, who would prove to be very helpful in her rise to power.
 In 1199, Yang was promoted to wanyi (婉仪), and, in 1200, to guifei (贵妃) the highest title a secondary wife could attain.

 As imperial noble consort

-In 1200, Ningzong's official consort, Empress Han, died of an illness.
+In 1200 Ningzong's official consort, Empress Han, died of an illness.
 Consort Cao (曹美人), described as gentle and submissive, and Yang, who had borne the Emperor two sons, were the front-runners to succeed her as Empress.
-Yang had other things going for her, as, following the death of Empress Wu, she had effectively run the harem and presided over most duties of the Inner Court.
+Yang had other advantages as, following the death of Empress Wu, she had effectively run the harem and presided over most duties of the Inner Court.
 Han Tuozhou, an uncle of the deceased Empress Han, advised Ningzong against choosing Yang, seeing her ambition and talent as a potential threat.
 According to one story, Ningzong arranged a dinner for each consort to decide which one to elevate.
 Yang allowed Cao to have her dinner first.
 This meant that the emperor came to Yang's dinner at night, already somewhat drunk from his dinner with Cao.
 Yang convinced the drunk emperor to sign an edict making Cao empress at the table.
 This first edict was intercepted by Han Tuozhou, as she had expected.
 Believing he had won, he relaxed his guard, allowing Yang to outmaneuver him and convince Ningzong to sign another edict which named her as empress.
 Another version simply states that Ningzong simply preferred Yang's intelligence and knowledge over Cao's demureness, and thus Yang did not have to do much to convince him.